 -

-and the quality of the charger and the on-board electronics (management, protections).
+and the quality of the charger and onboard electronics (management, protections).

-That said, widely used brands (Bosch, Shimano, Yamaha, etc.) are often sought after because they offer a stable ecosystem, readily available parts, and clearly documented compatibility.
-They are also heavily featured in price comparisons.
+That said, widely available brands (Bosch, Shimano, Yamaha, etc.) are often sought after because they offer a stable ecosystem, available parts, and clearly documented compatibility.
+They are also massively present in price comparisons.

-If your main goal is to extend your bike's range without changing your bike, a simple approach might be to opt for a second/extension battery solution when offered by the manufacturer.
-For example, Batoo Bike, the electric bike battery brand, emphasizes everyday use and accessory solutions for its bikes.
+If your main goal is to extend range without changing your bike, a simple approach can be to opt for a second battery/extension solution when it is provided by the manufacturer.
+For example, at electric bike battery Batoo Bike, the brand emphasizes daily use and accessory solutions for its bikes.

 Do high-end batteries offer a longer lifespan that justifies their price?